Skip to main content

 With AI agents now replacing everyday web searches and becoming embedded into more and more daily tasks, conversations about the environmental impact of AI are growing louder.

-Of the countries surveyed in November’s AI Pulse, the number of respondents ‘concerned’ or very ‘concerned’ with the environmental impacts of AI technologies used or created by their business was highest in the UK (54%).
+Of the countries surveyed in November’s AI Pulse, the proportion of respondents ‘concerned’ or very ‘concerned’ with the environmental impacts of AI technologies used or created by their business was just 42%.
+However, this varied significantly by market, with concern highest in the UK (54%).
 By comparison, just 43% of French and 30% of German respondents were ‘concerned’ or very concerned.’
 This highlights the latest disparity in attitudes between our markets, perhaps reflecting the levels of adoption in each.

 How concerned are you about AI’s use for monitoring productivity and performance in the workplace?